-Some fifteen years after the collapse of communism, the uniting of Western and Eastern Europe through a substantial enlargement of the EU is perhaps the most important single policy instrument available to further a more stable and prosperous continent.
-Eight postcommunist states have concluded negotiations with the EU for full membership in 2002, and several more are poised to do so later.
-In this article, we seek to outline in the very broadest strokes the most important structural forces of national interest and influence underlying the dynamics of enlargement itself and its future consequences for EU governance.
+Some fifteen years after the collapse of communism, the uniting of Western and Eastern Europe through a substantial enlargement of the EU is perhaps the most important single policy instrument available to further a more stable and prosperous continent.2 As many as eight post-communist states are poised to conclude negotiations with the EU for full membership by the end of 2002.
+In this essay we seek to outline in the very broadest strokes the most important structural forces of national interest and influence underlying the dynamics of enlargement itself and its future consequences for EU governance.
 We do not claim our analysis is comprehensive, only that it seeks to capture the most significant of the underlying forces in play.